iomicroservices/baselink-nuxt/content/services/tradespeople/carpenter/fitted-wardrobes.md

 Walk-in wardrobes and open systems are available too, offering a more spacious and accessible layout.
 If your space is tricky, such as a loft or sloped ceiling, our partners can create a solution that fits.

 #description
 If your job requires additional materials, your carpenter will let you know the cost before going ahead.
-Once approved, they’ll purchase the materials and add them to your final bill.
-Alternatively, you’re welcome to provide your own materials if you prefer.
+Once approved, they'll purchase the materials and add them to your final bill.
+Alternatively, you're welcome to provide your own materials if you prefer.

 #description
 With BaseLink, you can customise your project, get an instant quote, and book a time that works for you.
 We'll match you with a trusted carpenter who can bring your vision to life.